Black Hills State University logo

 Key Highlights

-• Founded in 1883 as the Dakota Territorial Normal School, evolving into a comprehensive public university.
+• Established in 1883 as the Dakota Territorial Normal School, making it one of South Dakota's oldest public universities.

-• Adopts the inspiring motto: "Where Anything is Possible."
+• Operates under the inspiring motto: "Where Anything is Possible."

 Timeline